Pregnancy Loss: Miscarriage

 There are three types of miscarriage; natural, medical, and surgical.

-Many women experience heavy bleeding as the placenta and foetus come away from the uterus, before passing through the cervix and out of the vagina.
+Many people experience heavy bleeding as the placenta and foetus come away from the uterus, before passing through the cervix and out of the vagina.
 They may feel period pain-like cramps or contractions, or feel faint or nauseous.
 They may see the foetus and pieces of the placenta that look like blood clots.

-It can be helpful to have a support person during a miscarriage as it can be a frightening and traumatising event for some women.
+It can be helpful to have a support person during a miscarriage as it can be a frightening and traumatising event for some people.
 If you are having a miscarriage at home you may need to go to the hospital and in this instance, you cannot drive yourself.

 A surgical miscarriage or a dilation and curettage (D&C) operation is a minor surgical procedure where pregnancy tissue is removed.
-This is an alternative option for women who choose or are advised not to have a medical miscarriage for personal or medical reasons.
+This is an alternative option for people who choose or are advised not to have a medical miscarriage for personal or medical reasons.
 Often the pregnancy has stopped progressing but the symptoms of a miscarriage and passing of the pregnancy tissue hasn’t occurred yet.

 Sometimes an ‘incomplete miscarriage’ occurs which is when some of the placenta is retained in the uterus.
 Each hospital has its own policy and the options for treatment will be discussed with you.